 Here in the US, life is much easy and you just pick a can of coconut milk off the shelf of your grocery store.
 I guess this and the abundance of prawns, is also a reason why you would find Prawn Malaikari a part of the menu in most Bong parties in the US.

-For today’s preparation I got ½ lb of large prawns with heads on and ½ lb with heads removed.
+To get the best tasting Malaikari, get a mix of large prawns with heads on and rest heads removed.
 The reason for this being the prawns head being very very tasty adds a fourth dimension to this already delicious preparation.
 However if you are not very familiar around prawns, I would suggest you get only the ones with no head , as the prawn head has to be delicately cleaned.

 If you want to though, go through the following steps to clean fresh prawn :-